 How long is the validity period of a K-ETA?

-The validity period of a K-ETA is 2 years from the date of approval.
+The validity period of a K-ETA is 3 years from the date of approval (as of July, 2023).

 However, if the passport used for the K-ETA application expires in less than 2 years, that K-ETA approval will be valid until the passport expiration date.